The Golden Circle.

 Þingvellir National Park

-The first stop most people will make in the Golden Circle is Þingvellir National Park, on the shore of Þingvallavatn lake.
+The first stop most people will make in the Golden Circle is Þingvellir National Park (Thingvellir)on the shore of Þingvallavatn lake.
 This site is important to Iceland for a few reasons.

 Firstly, Þingvellir is the site of Europe's oldest Parliament.
 In the year 930 AD (less than 100 years after the Vikings settled Iceland), Icelanders held their very first meeting of Parliament, or Alþingi (Althing), in Þingvellir.
 Partly for this reason, Þingvellir was named Iceland's first national park around 1930.